Difegue/TVC-16/content/055-sonic-drift-mania.md

 Despite having two weeks to work on it, I only really spent two days...
 The advantage of a competition aimed towards making the **worst** fangame possible is that even if it's rushed and bad, that's the entire point so 👌👌🔥
 ![can you believe the game.com version of sonic jam also has blue spheres except due to the screen being grayscale they called it get black spheres and that's where i ripped all of that HUD from](./images/playdate/playdate-20240216-163945.png)
 Yes it's blue spheres again the world will never be freed of blue spheres
 ### You can download the result .pdx file on itch at the link below.
+Works on real Playdates!
 <iframe frameborder="0" src="https://itch.io/embed/2532206" width="552" height="167"><a href="https://difegue.itch.io/sonic-drift-mania">Sonic Drift Mania by dfug</a></iframe>

 The only real design idea I had going into this was "you can use the crank to accelerate to _ridiculous_ speeds":